zoedsoupe/anubis-mcp/priv/dev/upcase/README.md

 - What patterns would you use for tools that require external API calls?
 - How might you implement rate limiting at the component level?

-The Upcase server demonstrates that with Hermes, building sophisticated MCP servers becomes an exercise in clean architecture rather than protocol complexity.
+The Upcase server demonstrates that with Anubis, building sophisticated MCP servers becomes an exercise in clean architecture rather than protocol complexity.